0844 963 2443

 Recycling of scrap material from broken and unsuitable spectacles yields funds which support the sorting operation and enable us to give financial support to eye related projects in the UK and overseas.

-Over the last 5 years we have made donations in excess of £200,000 from funds generated by this project.
+Since the project began we have generated over £675k from recycled materials and have donated over £486k to sight related charitable causes.
 We encourage Lions Clubs in the UK to nominate projects in their local areas in recognition of the fact that the project is a national effort.
-In the year ending June 2014 over £6,500 was donated through other lions clubs.
+Since we began we have donated over £76k to projects proposed to us by other Lions Clubs.

 Click the video icon to watch a slide show of satisfied customers